pivotal/docs-tap/scc/azure.hbs.md

 There are two uses for Git in a supply chain:

-- As a source of code for applications to be built and deployed
+- As a source of code to build and deploy applications
 - As a repository of configuration created by the build cluster which is deployed on a run or production cluster

 Azure DevOps differs from other Git providers in the following ways: